Oaklight/asr2clip/README_en.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
-See the `LICENSE` file for more details.
+See the [LICENSE](LICENSE) file for details.